loesak/sulfur/README.md

 [![Build Status](https://travis-ci.org/loesak/sulfur.png?branch=master)](https://travis-ci.org/loesak/sulfur)

+## Notice

+This project framework is in a stable place.
+I'm currently looking for help implementing elements for UI frameworks (e.g. Bootstrap 3, jquery, Sencha, whatever, etc.).
+If you're interested, please email aaron.loes@gmail.com.

 ## What is it?

 Sulfur was created to test highly dynamic web applications while at the same time bring better organization and clarity to your web testing.